 way too much work, so I thought I'd try an easier way... so, in October the seed was placed between paper towels kept moist with a

 Vitamin B1 solution and left on the kitchen counter, and then planted in a pot and kept in a minimally heated greenhouse.
 I saw

-seedlings emerging within 6-8 weeks, and have consistently gotten the same results for the past few years.
+seedlings emerging within 6-8 weeks and have consistently gotten the same results for the past several years.
 The seed I used was my own,

 freshly harvested one or two months prior, so it may be that this method would not be as effective with seed 2 or 3 years old.
 I may

 have to get some and try, just for comparison.

 These practices work well for me in my particular growing circumstances.
 You may need to find your own way!